sejinniemma/PuzzleGame/README.md

 ### display grid

 - I made puzzle using display grid template
-- I made 16 images of each li tag
+- I made 16 images of each 'li' tag
-- CSS : adjust their location(16 images) so that it can be showed only one part
+- CSS : adjust their location(16 images)
 - as if it looks like they are puzzle pieces with diffrent image
 <br>
 <img width="490" alt="스크린샷 2021-09-28 오후 3 04 49" src="https://user-images.githubusercontent.com/80943394/135033951-425acd9d-adaf-4e74-babd-878a038f9254.png">